Do you know what is the average life expectancy for ferrets?

 Where To Buy A Ferret?

 As you have already noticed, I have mentioned ferret farms a couple of times through this article.
 I did that because I want to show you how important it is to buy a ferret from a good source.
-Buying ferret from a bad source only encourages that and we want to stop it, not encourage it.
+Buying a ferret from a bad source only encourages that and we want to stop it, not encourage it.

 Avoid Backyard Breeders And Ferret Farms

-The biggest problem in both backyard breeders and ferret farms is the fact that they don’t combine different genetic materials in ferrets.
+The biggest problem in both backyard ferret breeders and ferret farms is the fact that they don’t combine different genetic materials in ferrets.
 They use connected ferrets with similar genetics and that results in weak ferrets with fragile health.
 Keep in mind that ferrets from pet stores are actually ferrets from ferret farms.

 Now, a good thing about backyard breeders, probably the only good thing, is the fact that they don’t neuter/spay the ferret.
 That way you can do it when the time comes and not too early like ferret farms.
 That doesn’t justify buying from them, both should be avoided at all costs.